rheslip/4HPico-DSP-Sketches/4HPico_SMF_Drums/readme.md

 **Standard MIDI file Drum Machine for the 4HPico DSP module**

 This one is pretty cool if I do say so myself.
 Grids is nice but has a fixed selection of 32 step drum patterns that it creates variations on.
 With SMF Drums you load MIDI drum loops to the onboard file system and it plays them back synced to the external clock input.
-MIDI files, drum samples, levels, and panning can be selected with the encoder and OLED display menu system.MIDI files, drum samples, levels, and panning can be selected with the encoder and OLED display menu system.Loops can be as long as you want - the limitation is how much flash and RAM the RP2350 module has for storage.
+MIDI files, drum samples, levels, and panning can be selected with the encoder and OLED display menu system.
+Loops can be as long as you want - the limitation is how much flash and RAM the RP2350 module has for storage.
 Fortunately MIDI files are very compact, often only a few hundred bytes for a 4-8 bar loop.

-Its quite easy to create new drum kits - process is the same as the 2HPico Grids drum machine but it will make usage a lot easier of you adhere to the naming conventions in the docs.
+Its quite easy to create new drum kits - process is the same as the 2HPico Grids drum machine but it will make usage a lot easier if you adhere to the naming conventions in the docs.

 There are thousands of free MIDI drum loops available.
 A great site for these is https://drum-patterns.com/

 See the comments at the top of the file for instructions on how to load MIDI files, drum samples and usage of the module.

 May 6 2026 - initial release.
 This one was a lot of work!
-Encounter with bugs/anomolies in the Arduino Pico libraries and getting playback to sync accurately to external clock took lots of time.
+Encounted some bugs/anomolies in the Arduino Pico libraries and getting playback to sync accurately to external clock took lots of time.
 Playback is now reliably syncing to external clock using interrupts for clock timing and MIDI playback.

 Some explanation of how it works: